Biggest U.S. index funds oppose most climate proposals in shareholder votes

 “The investors who should be the leaders have so far been the laggards,” said Rob Berridge, director of shareholder engagement at Ceres, a Boston-based research and advocacy group focused on sustainability issues.

 Their limited support for other shareholders’ climate-related proposals highlights a broader pattern of deference to management at the companies in their stock portfolios, according to a Reuters analysis of their proxy voting records.
+[L2N26I1MY]

 Ahead of shareholder meetings in 2017, investors led by Walden Asset Management filed resolutions with Blackrock and Vanguard calling for reviews of their proxy voting related to climate change.
 Walden later withdrew the resolutions after BlackRock and Vanguard each pledged to put a new focus on climate risks.